The Hospice UK Garden of Compassion

 Garden Rehoming

-The garden will be repurposed to St Margaret’s House in Bethnal Green - a centre for arts and wellbeing opportunities, working with communities and charities to come together to promote positive social change.
+The garden has been repurposed to St Margaret’s House in Bethnal Green - a centre for arts and wellbeing opportunities, working with communities and charities to come together to promote positive social change.
 Talitha Arts base many of their activities in this venue, and will continue to use the Chelsea garden for outreach, performance and fundraising.
-The garden will be located in the grounds of the cafe - open to the community, providing a space for residents to eat, shop, learn, create, and enjoy a diverse cultural program.
+The garden is located in the grounds of the cafe - open to the community, providing a space for residents to eat, shop, learn, create, and enjoy a diverse cultural program.

 School Food Matters Garden